Problems With Driverless Cars.

 I remember when I was a little kid and my grandfather told me that in my lifetime cars would be able to drive themselves.
 This seemed like a very plausible idea to me at the time, after all I was watching Knight Rider on television.
 It seemed perfectly normal to watch KITT drive around doing all the thinking for David Hasselhoff.
 On the show, KITT was always helping get David Haselhoff out of trouble, but I can not help but think that smart cars will not do the same for us.

 When I first heard that automakers were developing cars capable of driving themselves I immediately began thinking about all the things that could go wrong with this idea.
 Maybe I have a negative attitude, but I have been using computers for twenty years and I know the tricks they are capable of.
 It is bad enough to have your computer suddenly decide to go to a different website all on its own, I certainly do not wish to be heading to work only to have my car decide to head towards Orlando instead.
+On second thought, perhaps Orlando would be a better destination than work.

 Already I can imagine calling my boss and explaining that I am stuck in a cow pasture in Central Florida.
 "Yeah, ummm, I am trying to reboot my car now", I tell him.
 A sure sign that it will be a long day.